-This is a must attend event for ship owners and operators, policy makers, engine manufacturers, LNG carriers, LNG suppliers, ship builders, classification societies, ship designers, ship yards and port & terminal operators who are looking to benefit from a valuable insight into using LNG as a future maritime fuel.
+With the 2015 event meeting or exceeding the expectations of over 92% of attendees, the 2016 edition will be a must attend event for ship owners and operators, policy makers, engine manufacturers, ship builders, classification societies, ship designers, ship yards and port & terminal operators who are looking to be kept informed of options for the ongoing ECA regulations with particular reference to using gas, and alternatives, as a maritime fuel.